2019 LOWELL READS

 - All events are FREE to attend

-- EVENTS run from September 13th until October 4th.
+- EVENTS run from August 29th until September 26th.

 - The book’s content and events are for readers of all ages!